datacommonsorg/website/packages/web-components/docs/components/line.md

-# Data Commons Gauge Chart Web Component
+# Data Commons Line Chart Web Component

 [Data Commons Web Component](../../README.md) for visualizing one or more statistical variables about a single place.